-Terraform Cloud creates an ephemeral VM to run Terraform operations (which create and manage your infrastructure).
-You will set that VM's Environment Variables in the Terraform Cloud web UI to configure provider credentials or to configure the Terraform binary itself.
+Terraform Cloud uses an ephemeral environment to run Terraform operations that create and manage your infrastructure.
+You will set that environment's Environment Variables in the Terraform Cloud web UI to configure provider credentials or to configure the Terraform binary itself.

 |Your AWS Access key ID||yes|